smithgeoffrey/go-coop/pipeline/README.md

     docker container ls --all

 Nnotice the strange names being assigned to containers, like agitated_euclid.
 It seems the code for that is at https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go.

+Also notice all the cruft of dangling (unused) images and containers.
+These worked well for me:

+    docker system prune
+    docker system prune -a # more aggressive

 ### Jenkins